nexios-labs/sift-validator/docs/basic-validation.md

 # Basic Validation

-This guide covers the core validators available in Sift and how to use them effectively for basic validation scenarios.
+This guide covers the core validators available in Voltar  and how to use them effectively for basic validation scenarios.

 ## Primitive Validators

-Sift provides a set of primitive validators for handling common data types.
+Voltar  provides a set of primitive validators for handling common data types.
 These serve as the building blocks for more complex validation schemas.

 ### String Validator